Using the NewJOB option

 2. You need to enter the Deadline for this position in the format: YYYY-MM-DD, YYYY/MM/DD, YY-MM-DD, or YY/MM/DD.
 If you enter the date in an incorrect format, you will be assigned a date.
 If you want to prevent candidates from submitting applications after the deadline, check the box at the right in this area, following the question.
 Leave the box unchecked if you want to allow candidates to continue to apply after the deadline.

-Many departments want to accept applications or allow the job to continue to be publicly viewable after the deadline.
+Deadline does NOT control whether your job is publicly viewable.
 To do this, see #3, List this job, in the second section below.

 3. At Job Description, you will enter the description for the position.
 This will be read as HTML text.
 To create paragraphs (i.e., insert a blank line between chunks of text), you will need to put <p> (an HTML paragraph tag) where you want the paragraph break.
 For example, to get text that looks like this: